19balazs86/PlayingWithMongoDB/README.md

 - [Dealing with DateTime](https://danielwertheim.se/mongodb-csharp-and-datetimes) 📓*Daniel Wertheim*

 #### In the example you can find
-- Connect to MongoDB.
-- Repository with some basic CRUD operations.
+- Repository with CRUD operations and example of using it
-- Pagination solution with `PageResult` and `PageQuery` object.
+- Pagination solution with `PageResult` and `PageQuery` object

 ```csharp
 PageQuery<Student> pageQuery = PageQuery<Student>